jekhokie/scriptbox/python--deployment-metric-parser/README.md

 for a deployment or activity to take place.
 * Task: Numerical/sequence for identification of specific task.
 * Step: Command or item to execute.
+* Estimated Start Date: Date of the estimated kickoff for the activity.
 * Estimated Start Time: When the step is estimated to be kicked off.
 * Estimated Stop Time: When the step is estimated to complete.
 * Assignee: Person assigned to execute the task.
 * Status: String-based indicator of state of the task (complete, in progress, etc.).
+* Actual Start Date: Actual date of the kickoff of the activity.
 * Actual Start Time: Actual start time of executing the step.
 * Actual Stop Time: Actual stop time when the step completed.
 * Notes: Aggregate notes, errors, and other useful information to inform the next iteration of